Ménière’s Disease Physiotherapy

 Can Ménière’s disease be cured?

 Ménière’s disease is usually managed rather than cured.
-Some people go through long stable periods, while others continue to have recurring episodes.
-The goal is to reduce the impact of attacks, support hearing and balance where possible, and help you function more confidently between episodes.
+Some people have long stable periods.
+Others continue to have recurring episodes.
+The main goals are to reduce the impact of attacks, protect safety, support hearing and balance, and help you function more confidently between episodes.

 Does diet help Ménière’s disease?

-Dietary advice is usually discussed with your doctor as part of medical management.
-Some people are advised to review salt intake, caffeine, alcohol, and hydration habits depending on their symptom pattern.
-Diet alone is not the whole answer, but it can be one part of a broader management plan.
+Dietary advice should be discussed with your doctor because it depends on your health history and symptom pattern.
+Some people are advised to review salt intake, caffeine, alcohol, and hydration habits.
+Diet alone is not the full answer, but it may form part of a broader medical plan.

 Frequently asked questions about Ménière’s disease